-This orange chicken is a Panda Express copycat with crispy chicken in a sweet and tangy orange sauce.
-Serve with white rice and steamed broccoli.
+Orange chicken is crispy chicken in a sweet and tangy orange sauce.

 I feel a little funny calling this recipe “chinese orange chicken” because it is a really Chinese-American dish.